KotrMesk/OpenWeather/README.md

 - Click on files
 - Navigate to your extracted folders
 - Navigate OpenWeather-main -> Open_Weather and select the Open_Weather.json file
+- In case you want to use your own API key:
+ - In collections, next to Open Weather click on 3 dots
+ - Click on "edit"
+ - In the Open Weather tab, click on "Variables" tab
+ - Next to "API_key", under "Initial value" paste your API key

 To run a collection (run all tests with the city.json file):
 - In collections, next to Open weather click on the 3 dots